 With crops that can be easily propagated using cuttings, this method has numerous advantages.
 Many new plants can be produced in a limited space from a few stock plants.
 It is simple and can be easily applied without having to learn the special techniques in grafting or budding.
 It is rapid because there is no need to produce rootstocks.

 Root cuttings are segments of the root while leaf cuttings are either entire leaves, with or without the petiole, or portions of leaf blades.
-Leaf-budcuttings consist of a leaf with petiole and a short piece of the stem with axillary bud.
-Stem cuttings are segmented parts of the stem, or entire stems detached from the main branch.
+Leaf-bud cuttings consist of a leaf with a petiole and a short piece of the stem with an axillary bud.
+Stem cuttings are segmented parts of the stem or entire stems detached from the main branch.
 Where the stem cutting includes the tip or apex, it is called tip cutting.

 Propagation with the use of plant cuttings is common for dicots but there are some monocots that can be rooted by this method like bamboo and sugarcane.
 Compared to the other methods, propagation by stem cuttings has the widest application.

 Plant Cuttings as Propagation Materials

 Examples of Plants That Can be Propagated by Root Cuttings:

 Breadfruit (Artocarrpus altilis), blackberry (Rubus sp.), fig (Ficus carica), garden phlox (Phlox paniculata), Japanese pagoda tree (Sophora japonica), lilac (Syringa vulgaris), Malus sp., oriental pear (Pyrus calleryana), Rosa spp.

 Examples of Plants That Can be Propagated by Leaf Cuttings Either Intact or Segmented or Both: